rpatterson/prunerr/src/pythonprojectstructure/newsfragments/+upgrade-requirements.bugfix.rst

-Upgrade all requirements to the latest versions as of Tue Apr 18 10:09:58 PM UTC 2023.
+Upgrade all requirements to the latest versions as of Wed Apr 19 09:26:43 PM UTC 2023.